18 Benefits of Wood Vinegar

-Vomiting as a result of an illness can be very unpleasant; however, consuming wood vinegar may be helpful for providing relief.
+Vomiting as a result of an illness can be very unpleasant and wood vinegar has been shown to be helpful in providing relief.

 7. Remedy for Peptic Ulcers

-The acidity in wood vinegar may work with the stomach’s acidity to combat peptic ulcers.
+The acids found in wood vinegar work alongside our stomach’s acids to combat peptic ulcers.

 8. Promotes Oral Health

 The acidic elements in wood vinegar and their natural antibacterial properties help to keep oral bacteria in check.

 9. Encourages Normal Cholesterol Levels